diffpy/diffpy.labpdfproc/doc/source/utilities/tools_utility.rst

 manage user inputs, output directories, and diffraction information.
 These functions work mostly with an ``argparse.Namespace`` object and help prepare data for diffraction processing.

-- ``set_mud()``: This function determines the mu*D value used to compute absorption correction.
+- ``set_mud()``: This function determines the muD value used to compute absorption correction.
-  Users can either provide mu*D directly, upload a z-scan file, or specify relevant chemical information to get a theoretical estimation.
+  Users can either provide the value directly, upload a z-scan file, or specify relevant chemical information to get a theoretical estimation.

 - ``set_input_lists()``: This function parses all specified input files.